-- A Cottage Food Producer is an individual who prepares and sells home processed non-Time/Temperature Control for Safety food (TCS) (formerly called Potentially Hazardous Food (PHF)) directly to the consumer.
+- A Cottage Food Producer is an individual who prepares and sells home processed non-time/temperature control for safety food (TCS) (formerly non-Potentially Hazardous Food) directly to the consumer.

 - Cottage Food Producers must meet the requirements of MN Stat 28A.152.

 You must tell the market manager if you are an exempt vendor.
 You do not need to be registered with MDA if you are one of the following vendor types.

 - Product of the Farm vendor - A grower, or a group of growers, who sell products that are grown, raised or harvested on land owned or leased by the grower(s) with no off-farm ingredients added.
 Examples include vegetables, fruits, eggs, meats, plants, flowers, honey, maple syrup, etc. as recognized by MN Stat.
 28A.15.

 - Meat Processor – Farmers who sell meat from their own animals that have been processed at a state “equal to” or USDA facility.
 No ingredients may be added to the meat.
 To be exempt from licensing, farmers must only sell their inspected meat.

 - Food demonstration and sampling - A market sponsored food demonstration and sampling activity.
 The main ingredient(s) used must be from vendors at the market.
-The market must have a MN registered Certified Food Manager (CFM) present during food demonstrations.
+The market must have a MN registered Certified Food Protection Manager (CFPM) present during food demonstrations.
 The demonstration must meet promotional or educational purposes as defined in MN 28A.151.

 - Poultry Processors - Farmers selling whole or cut up poultry (no other ingredients added) from their own flock that were slaughtered at an MDA inspected facility.

 3. Minneapolis Licensed Food Trucks

 Food trucks with a Minneapolis Mobile Food Vehicle Vendor license are allowed at farms markets and at permitted public events in Minneapolis.